 The Standards Subcommittee chairs framed up the next steps of the process, by advising the audience that within the next few weeks, the Subcommittee will get a synthesized report on content from this day and half visioning session from our expert facilitators.
 The facilitators will also give us some of their suggestions on a path forward, which may include first working on honing the vision.
-And for the Subcommittee that would include marrying up with the effort of creating a new visual, along with the corresponding mappings of roles, responsibilities, authorities that we have talked about.
+The Subcommittee may need to create a new visual, along with the corresponding mappings of roles, responsibilities, authorities that we have talked about.

-The chairs acknowledged the tremendous amount of consensus building, the discussion around the alignment of where we need to go next in order to try to clearly articulate our vision, define the roles, the triggers and to come up with some short, medium and long term, and to do so in very close orchestration with our industry partners.
+The chairs acknowledged the tremendous amount of consensus building and the alignment of where we need to go next to clearly articulate our vision, define the roles, the triggers.
+We need to come up with some short, medium and long term steps, and to do so in very close orchestration with our industry partners.

 So that is a long way of saying stay tuned.
 We will be back.
 We will give you more information.
-The chairs stated that they imagine there will be plenty of opportunity to comment and influence as we move forward.
+The chairs stated that there will be plenty of opportunity to comment and influence as we move forward.